-Professor Dame Carrie MacEwen was appointed as Acting Chair of Council in August 2021.
+Professor Dame Carrie MacEwen was appointed as Chair of Council in May 2022.

-- Ensure that we are efficient and effective
+- make sure we are efficient and effective

-The Acting Chair also works closely with the Chief Executive and the Senior Management Team in all aspects of the role.
+The Chair also works closely with the Chief Executive and the Senior Management team in all aspects of the role.

-Carrie is the clinical co-lead for the ophthalmology ‘Getting It Right First Time’ programme and the Eye Care Recovery and Transformation Programme for NHS England/Improvement.
-She is a specialty advisor to the Scottish Chief Medical Officer and leads the Scottish Eyecare Workstream.
 Carrie has served on several committees in support of education, training and assessment and NHS committees regarding service re-design for general medical services.
-She chairs the multi-professional subcommittee of the Royal College of Ophthalmologists, the Trustee Board of the Healthcare Quality Improvement Partnership, is a trustee of the Moorfields Eye Charity and a member of the council of the University of Exeter.
+She chairs the multi-professional subcommittee of the Royal College of Ophthalmologists and also chairs the Trustee Board of the Healthcare Quality Improvement Partnership, is a trustee of the Moorfields Eye Charity and she was a member of the council of the University of Exeter.